christianhans/pinboard-to-kindle/README.md

 #### macOS

-On macOS with [Homebrew](https://brew.sh) you can run this command to install all prerequisites:
+On macOS you can use [Homebrew](https://brew.sh) to install all prerequisites:

 ```sh
 brew install git node geckodriver